Written by FormBlends Medical Team, Board-Certified Obesity Medicine Physician

 Beyond weight loss, tirzepatide shows superior glycemic control in diabetic patients.
 HbA1c reductions of 2.0-2.3% are typical with tirzepatide compared to 1.5-1.8% with semaglutide, reflecting the additional metabolic benefits of GIP receptor activation.

 Survodutide Phase 2 data suggests even greater potential, with dose-dependent weight loss reaching 25-30% at the highest doses tested.
-However, these results require confirmation in larger Phase 3 trials before regulatory approval.
+But these results require confirmation in larger Phase 3 trials before regulatory approval.
 The glucagon component appears to enhance weight loss beyond what dual incretin therapy achieves, though long-term safety data remains limited.

 Cardiovascular outcomes favor semaglutide currently due to extensive clinical trial data demonstrating 20% reduction in major adverse cardiac events.
 Tirzepatide cardiovascular outcome trials are ongoing, with results expected in 2024-2025.
 Survodutide cardiovascular[1] effects remain unknown pending completion of safety studies.